topbitdu/unidom-party/ROADMAP.md

 ## v1.8
 1. Gender enum code

-## v1.9
+## v1.8.1
-1. Marital Status enum code
+1. Improve the Gender enum code to follow the GB/T 2261.1-2003 in the i18n resources
+2. Improve the Ruby Gem Specification to depend on [progne_tapera](https://github.com/topbitdu/progne_tapera) v0.2